RobertHenschel/NutriSenseViz/README.md

 # chart-one-day-with-external-data.ipynb
 This notebook builds on chart-one-day.ipynb and adds sleep data.
 The sleep data is not coming from the NutriSense data export but is read from an Excel file that I keep for tracking purposes.
 The notebook uses [openpyxl](https://openpyxl.readthedocs.io/en/stable/) for reading the Excel file.

+# chart-one-day-with-garmin.ipynb
+This notebook is very similar to chart-one-day.ipynb in that it charts one day of data, but it replaces "running activities" that came from the NutriSense data export with activities that are imported from Garmin Connect.
+In order to run this, you will need an account on Garmin Connect, which normally means that you are using a Garmin watch as your fitness tracker.